Skip to content

 In short: if you don’t market your book, it’s highly likely that it will die.

-Some of my author-clients don’t care if their books sell.
-One wrote a book for his family and friends, then put it up on Amazon in case future descendants wanted to find it.
-Another wrote his book only to burnish his reputation within his field.
-This was fine because these books had very specific, limited purposes, and it didn’t matter if they sold a single copy.
+Some of my author-clients don’t care about sales.
+One wrote a book for his family and friends and only put it up on Amazon in case future descendants wanted to find it.
+Another wrote his book to burnish his reputation within his field, giving out copies for free.
+This was fine because these books had particular, limited purposes, and it didn’t matter if they sold a single copy.

 But if you want to sell, you have to market.
 There’s truly no way around it.
 You have to learn how to build your author platform, and then you have to use it.